XanDDemoX/ESOFasterTravel/README.md

 3. Extract or copy the "FasterTravel" folder into your addons folder:
 4. This addon superceeds [PlayerPort](https://github.com/XanDDemoX/ESOPlayerPort).
 If PlayerPort is installed please uninstall it by deleting the "PlayerPort" folder from your addons folder.

-Place the "FasterTravel" folder in your addons folder:

 "Documents\Elder Scrolls Online\live\Addons"

 "Documents\Elder Scrolls Online\liveeu\Addons"